chevyng/Mammo_MaskRCNN/README.md

 image domain and we are interested to know if it transposes to the domain of mammograms.

 ## Supervisors
-* Stephen Morrell
+* Stephen Morrell, UCL
-* Dr. Juan Eugenio
+* Dr. Juan Eugenio, UCL

 ## Dependencies
 * Python 3